MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/sentinelhealth.md

 # SentinelHealth

- Audit logs for operations performed by Azure Sentinel resources such as Data Connectors, Analytic Rules and more.
-These logs can be used to monitor the health of your Sentinel resources.
+ Audit logs for operations performed by Microsoft Sentinel resources such as Data Connectors, Analytic Rules and more.
+These logs can be used to monitor the health of your Microsoft Sentinel resources.

 ## Categories